18 Dec '11

 These days participate in the vast openness of the deity.
 They are an interstice, an empty space between.
 We are between ending and beginning.
 We are at the Janus point (the two-faced god that gives us the name, January).
 December-January is a “liminic” space.
 We are in our personal liminic space, as well as society’s.
 The progress of time stops and reverses direction now.
 The days retreat to a nadir of length, then expand.
 People die.
 A new year begins.

 Something ends.
 Something is done.
 Something is complete.
 It is a powerful season.

-The world will speed off again in new directions and we want to be able to hop on that bus with as little baggage as possible—we want to get settled so we’re ready to go.
+The world will speed off again in new directions and we want to be able to hop on that bus with as little baggage as possible when it does—we want to get settled so we’re ready to go.

-Keeping up is a fine option.
-If we surrender to quiet, we gain more wisdom and have wisdom to offer to others—in pushing against the quiet, we generate more energy and have energy to offer to others.
+But “keeping up” is a fine option, too.
+In pushing against the quiet, we generate more energy and have energy to offer to others.

 Christ went down at his death, preparing for his spiritual ministry, but he also “went down” early in his career when he fasted in the desert 40 days.

 And Krishna?
 Krishna led an active life.
 Jesus was a spiritual “King of the Jews,” but Krishna was a worldly king with worldly responsibilities, and he taught that duty, action (karma) was key.
 In the Bhagavad Gita, he teaches us karma yoga combined with devotion (bhakti yoga).

 Most meaningfully, Krishna asks that all the karma of all deeds be surrendered to him, and this is a main tenet of Christian theology, too–Jesus took our sins when he died on the cross.
 Both are strategies for freeing us from the confusion and pain of our ever-active egos.